 1) Dorsal ophthalmic artery — originating from the adult location of the ILT and entering the orbit via the superior orbital fissure.
 The role of this artery gradually diminishes.
 In the adult, the anteromedial branch of the ILT and the recurrent tentorial branch of the ophthalmic artery (see figure below) correspond to vestiges of the embryonic dorsal ophthalmic.
 Very rarely, this artery persists into adult life to maintain dominant supply of the orbit, as illustrated in a case below.

 2) Ventral ophthalmic artery — this seemingly strange vessel orginates from the supracliniod carotid artery or the anterior cerebral artery (what would later become the A1 segment) and enters the orbit via the optic canal to anastomose with the dorsal ophthalmic artery.
 Some mammals, such as horse, maintain this disposition as the dominant solution to orbital supply.
 On occasion, this arrangement can persist in the human also (more common than persistence of dorsal ophthalmic).
-Literature reports of an unusual ophthalmic artery origin with the vessel coursing above the optic nerve in fact are describing this disposition.
+Literature reports of an unusual ophthalmic artery origin with the vessel coursing above the optic nerve in fact are describing this disposition (see example below).

 3) Middle meningeal artery — techinically speaking this vessel is not yet called the MMA — as in embryonic life it originates from teh stapedial artery.
 The MMA undergoes a complex evolution of its own with eventual transfer of MMA territory from internal carotid to external carotid systems.
 At the embryonic point in question, however, the “MMA” supplies the orbit through its meningo-ophthalmic branch.
 This, too, can on occasion persist into adult life, much more commonly than either dorsal or ventral ophthalmic persistence (see cases below).
 From a clinical standpoint this is the MOST IMPORTANT variant.
 Embolization of the middle meningeal artery from a point proximal to the takeoff of the meningo-ophthalmic artery will have the same effect as embolization of the “usual” ophthalmic artery.